Textualize/textual/docs/guide/CSS.md

 ### Why use nesting?

-There is no requirement to use nested CSS, but it can help to group related rule sets together (which makes it easier to edit).
-Nested CSS can also help you avoid some repetition in your selectors, i.e. in the nested CSS we only need to type `#questions` once, rather than four times in the non-nested CSS.
+There is no requirement to use nested CSS, but grouping related rules together avoids repetition (in the nested CSS we only need to type `#questions` once, rather than four times in the non-nested CSS).

 Nesting CSS will also make rules that are *more* specific.
 This is useful if you find your rules are applying to widgets that you didn't intend.